Nezk/IGHCi/README.md

 IGHCi-install
 ```

-FAQ:
+**FAQ:**

-- The “i” in GHCi stands for “interactive,” which makes IGHCi an abbreviation for “Interactive Glasgow Haskell Compiler interactive.”
+— The “i” in GHCi stands for “interactive,” which makes IGHCi an abbreviation for “Interactive Glasgow Haskell Compiler interactive.”
 That doesn't make much sense, does it?

-- Yes.
+— Yes.